 - Did not require employees to get properly licensed or certified

-Additionally, if an employer pressured their employee to break a law or violate FMCSA regulations, the employer can be held accountable.
+Additionally, if an employer pressures their employee to break a law or violate FMCSA regulations, the employer can be held accountable.
 For example, say you are a truck driver and your employer overloaded your schedule, violating the “hours of service” rules.
 If you become exhausted by this schedule, fall asleep at the wheel and cause an accident, your employer could be liable.

 Employers are also responsible for making sure their company vehicles are safe to drive.
 This means performing routine maintenance and safety inspections on their fleet.
 If you were driving a company car and had an accident due to a mechanical failure, your employer may be liable.